bytefish/bytefish.de/blog/aspnetcore_rebac.md

 #### Stored Procedures ####

-The tables are system versioned, but for inserting the initial data we need to turn it off.
+The tables are system versioned, but for inserting the initial data with explicit `ValidFrom` and `ValidTo` values, we need to turn the versioning off.
 So we are adding a Stored Procedure `[Identity].[usp_TemporalTables_DeactivateTemporalTables]` to deactivate the versioning.

 ```sql